 — The workshop will be held at Gold Leaf NZ in Hamilton.
 The address will be emailed to you.

 — No bystanders, everyone comes must have paid the fee.

 — You can also request to come to you, and teach you at your home/work.
-This is by a prior arrangement and incurs an extra fee and travel expenses.
+This is by a prior arrangement and at an extra fee.